-Received: Jul.
-09, 2024 Revised: Apr.
-17, 2025 Accepted: May, 11, 2025 Available Online: May, 11, 2025 the face pressure.
+Various methods are used in tunnel boring machines to control the advancing excavation face.
+The Earth Pressure Balance (EPB) shield technology is based on the use of excavated materials as a support agent and for controlling the face pressure.
 In this method, to prevent the collapse of the excavation face and the ingress of water into the tunnel (when the excavation cross-section is below the groundwater level), the excavated soil and rock fragments are accumulated and compacted in the excavation chamber immediately behind the cutter-head.
-Numerical modeling has been used by researchers to identify the influence of various parameters in the excavation process (with the EPB shield TBMs) on ground surface settlement, such as the pressure exerted on the excavation face, the advance rate, the time of installing the support system, and the depth of the tunnel excavation process from the ground surface [5-11].
+Numerical modeling has been used by researchers to identify the influence of various parameters in the excavation process (with the EPB shield TBMs) on ground surface settlement, such as the pressure exerted on the tunnel excavation process from the ground surface [5-11].
 Simulations in the FLAC software have shown that when the EPB machine passes through weak soil layers, the ground settlement can be controlled by adjusting the face pressure and the grout injection pressure between the segments and the tunnel wall [12].